 Obviously, there is often more to theft cases than just stealing property.
-For example, prosecutors often charge defendants with related offenses such as trafficking stolen property.
-A person traffics in stolen property if he or she recklessly purchases or sells the property of another that has been stolen.
-This is trafficking in stolen property in the second degree, and is a Class 3 felony.
-If a person plans, provides financing for, manages or otherwise supervises or otherwise organizes the theft and trafficking, then that person is guilty of trafficking in stolen property in the first degree.
-This is a much more serious Class 2 felony, and carries a presumptive term of five years in prison.
+For example, prosecutors often charge defendants with related offenses such as trafficking in stolen property.
+If you recklessly buy or sell stolen property, it is a Class 3 felony.
+If you plan, provide financing for, manage or otherwise supervise or organize the theft and trafficking, then you can be charged with trafficking in stolen property in the first degree, a Class 2 felony, which carries a presumptive term of five years in prison.

 Phoenix Theft Defense Attorney

-As you can see, defending those accused of theft crimes can be a very complicated process, no matter how simple the initial theft itself may seem.
+Defending a theft crime charge can be a complicated process, no matter how simple the initial theft itself may seem.
 And the severity of the potential penalty may surprise you.
 It is therefore essential that you retain the services of an experienced criminal lawyer to defend you.
 If you have been charged with theft or related crime in Phoenix, Arizona, call us today at (480) 280-8028 for a free consultation.